-Educational programs are designed for each student on the basis of individual needs.
+Educational programs are designed for each student based on individual needs.
 Programs are outlined in students' Individual Education Plan.
 Observation and information from ongoing consultation with parents, support staff, outside agencies and school personnel assist in the school to workplace and community transition planning.